JHenzi/MarketGPT/README.md

 python app.py
 ```

-The application will be available at `http://0.0.0.0:5020`.
+The application will be available at `http://localhost:5070` (or the port specified in your `.env` file).

 The first time you run it, the background process will begin fetching and storing articles.
 This may take a few minutes.
 Subsequent reports and recommendations will be generated from this data.
+The background task will fetch new articles every 30 minutes by default (configurable via `NEWS_FETCH_INTERVAL_MINUTES` in `.env`).

 ---

 ## 🛠️ Usage

-Navigate to `http://localhost:5020` in your browser.
+Navigate to `http://localhost:5070` (or your configured port) in your browser.

 - **📊 Report**: View the latest daily market report, categorized by topic.
 - **💡 Recommendations**: See a list of stocks with AI-generated BUY/SELL recommendations based on the news.